Scarlett2310/Data-Scientist-Capstone/README.md

 I am satisfied with the 80% and above accuracy for BOGO and discount models since it would be acceptable to present offers to customers in a business setting.
 Even if the model makes a few misclassifications, the overall revenue increase may justify the errors.

+All of my results would be published [here](<https://scarlettstarbucks.blogspot.com/2023/05/udacity-data-science-nano-degree.html>)

 ### Licensing, Authors, Acknowledgements, etc.<a name="license"></a>

 Data for coding project was provided by Udacity.